The great thing about supernatural horror movies is that we get to talk about a subgenre underrated for its versatility.

 No, George A. Romero, one of the most underrated filmmakers of the 20th century, did not invent the cinematic zombie.
 He had to settle, albeit unintentionally, for inventing the modern zombie movie.

-This straightforward story of a group of people trapped in a farmhouse, as a zombie apocalypse, is still the basis for a lot of zombie movies.
+This straightforward story of a group of people trapped in a farmhouse, as a zombie apocalypse, is lot of zombie movies.
 This film has also been remade at least a couple of times.
 Is the original still one of the best supernatural movies ever made?